Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug4_et.md

 Where
 * `--event-trace=runtime`: Enables run-time event trace configuration.
 The supported values are `functions`, `functions_partial_stalls`, `functions_all_stalls`, and `runtime`.
 * `--num-trace-streams=8`: Sets the number of trace streams to be 8 to collect generated event trace data per prior recommendation. (default: `8`).
-* `--event-trace-port=gmio`: Sets the AI Engine event tracing port to be plio. (default: `plio`).
+* `--event-trace-port=gmio`: Sets the AI Engine event tracing port to be gmio. (default: `gmio`).
 Recommend GMIO to preserve PL resources and minimize chances with timing errors in build time.
-* `--trace-plio-width=64`: Sets PLIO width in bit for trace streams (default: `64`)
+* `--trace-plio-width=64`: Sets PLIO width in bit for trace streams (default: `64`).
+Valid only when event-trace-port is `plio`.
 * `--broadcast-enable-core=true`: Enables all AI Engine cores associated with a graph using broadcast.
-This option reserves one broadcast channel in the array for core enabling purpose. (default: `false`)
+This option reserves one broadcast channel in the array for core enabling purpose. (default: `true`)
 * `--xlopt=0`: Disable aiecompiler optimization for debug purposes.

 Issue the command `aiecompiler -h` to display AI Engine compiler options that include event trace.